khrona/awesomium-wiki/javascript-integration/declaring-custom-javascript-methods.md

 You should try to use non-blocking methods (without return values) if at all possible.

-The other limitation of custom methods with retvals is that it __cannot pass back any remote JSObjects in the list of arguments__.
+The other limitation of methods with return values is that it __cannot pass any remote JSObjects in the list of arguments__.
 The reason for this is because all methods of remote JSObjects must be dispatched synchronously to the child-process and so it would prompt a deadlock if we passed these back and you tried to make a call on them.